-The councils have also appointed the Assessor to be the Electoral Registration Officer for the councils and be responsible for the preparation and maintenance of the Register of Electors and Absent Voting lists, which are essential for all European, Parliamentary and Local Government Elections.
+The councils have also appointed the Assessor to be the Electoral Registration Officer for the councils and be responsible for the preparation and maintenance of the Register of Electors and Absent Voting lists, which are essential for all Parliamentary and Local Government Elections.

-The Assessor and Electoral Registration Officer currently has a total of 45 members of staff working for him which translates into a full time equivalent of 43.90 staff to assist in carrying out these statutory functions.
+The Assessor and Electoral Registration Officer currently has a total of 41 members of staff working for him which translates into a full time equivalent of 39.9 staff currently in post to assist in carrying out these statutory functions.
+There are currently 4 vacancies equating to 4 full time equivalent staff.
 In view of the relatively small size of the organisation support is provided to the Board in the areas of Human Resources, Legal Services & Financial Management, by Clackmannanshire Council.